-The best time to overseed typically depends on weather conditions, wherein temperatures aren’t too cold, or too hot.
+The best time to overseed your lawn in Minnesota is actually in fall.
+This is when temperatures aren’t too cold or too hot.
 As a rule of thumb, it’s generally recommended to overseed when daytime temperatures are somewhere between 60 to 75 degrees – providing seeds the proper conditions they need to successfully germinate in order to produce beautiful green turf.

-Give your lawn a nice cut but before laying down new seed, you may also need to dethatch depending on your lawn’s condition.
-A lawn with too much thatch can actually stop the seeds from reaching the ground level (For more information, see our post on dethatching).
+Give your lawn a nice cut but before laying down new seed.
+You may need to dethatch depending on your lawn’s condition.
+A lawn with too much thatch can actually stop the seeds from reaching the ground level.
+(For more information, see our post on dethatching).

-Also, aerating the lawn is another great way to ensure that the seeds you’re about to lay down are going to reach where they need to germinate.
-This process punches tiny holes in the lawn’s surface and can either be accomplished with an inexpensive handheld aerator, a push aerator, or a tractor attachment (for a more affordable option, you may want to look into renting one).
+Additionally, aerating the lawn is another great way to ensure that the seeds you’re about to lay down are going to reach where they need to germinate.
+This process punches tiny holes in the lawn’s surface and can be accomplished with a handheld aerator, a push aerator, or a tractor attachment.

-In Minnesota, Kentucky Bluegrass, perennial ryegrass, and fine fescue are usually the types of seeds you’ll want to go with (Kentucky Bluegrass being the most common).
-However, this usually depends on what grass you already have.
+In Minnesota, Kentucky Bluegrass, perennial ryegrass, and fine fescue are usually the types of seeds you’ll want to go with when you’re overseeding your Minnesota lawn in the fall.
+Kentucky Bluegrass is typically the most common in MN, however, you’ll want to make sure, since the type of seed you choose depends on what grass you already have.

-Once you’re ready to get started, evenly spread your seed mix lightly, starting with your lawn’s edges and working your way in.
-You can do this by hand, or if you have any concerns regarding how much seed to apply, you can always use a handheld lawn spreader or fertilizer spreader (handheld spreaders are relatively inexpensive online or at your local garden/lawn care store).
+Once you’re ready to get started with your fall overseeding, evenly spread your seed mix lightly, starting with your lawn’s edges and working your way in.
+You can do this by hand, or if you have any concerns regarding how much seed to apply, you can always use a handheld lawn spreader or fertilizer spreader.

-After your seed mixture has been laid down, follow up with a light raking – further ensuring that the seeds are evenly spread across the turf.
-You’ll also want to make sure the lawn is receiving enough H20, watering the turf regularly, yet making sure not to over water (which can harm the seeds).
+After your seed mixture has been laid down, follow up with a light raking.
+This further ensures that the seeds are evenly spread across the turf.
+You’ll also want to make sure the lawn is receiving enough water, however not too much or you can harm the seeds.